one8three/Hackintosh---Dell-Chromebook-13-7310/readme.md

     - You will need to generate your own SMBIOS section with [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS) - use a Macbook Air 7,2 profile.

 ## OpenCore Drivers
 These are included with the OpenCore download unless noted otherwise.
-They should be in EFI/EFI/OC/Drivers
+These should be in EFI/EFI/OC/Drivers
 - AudioDxe.efi
 - OpenCanopy.efi
 - Ps2KeyboardDxe.efi